laviniaof/angular-project/README.md

 ## About the Project 🪄

-'EasyTask' is an easy-to-use and educational platform for adding tasks and sharing them with your friends.
+'TaskMe' is an easy-to-use and educational platform for adding tasks and sharing them with your friends.
 Here, you can work together to better organize your team!

 ## Open Source Code 🪄